mach-composer/mach-composer-cli/docs/src/reference/components/aws.md

 ```
 ## HTTP routing

-MACH will provide the correct HTTP routing for you.<br>
+MACH Composer will provide the correct HTTP routing for you.<br>
 To do so, the following has to be configured:

 - [endpoints](../syntax/sites.md) settings in the Site configuration